zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

 2. In the **Save Latest Assessment** box, enter **My Security Assessment**, and then click **Refresh Now**.

-    - This action updates the latest security assessment for your target database and also saves a copy named My Security Assessment.
+    - This action updates the latest security assessment for your target database and also saves a copy named My Security Assessment in the Assessment History.
-    - The refresh operation takes about a minute.
+    - The refresh operation takes about one minute.

     ![Security Assessment Refresh Now window](images/sa-refresh-now-window.png "Security Assessment Refresh Now window")